 The necessity to purchase broadcast time to un-sell tobacco use and promotion is a far cry from 30 years ago when Tony Schwartz was creating the first anti-smoking public service announcements for the American Cancer Society.
-Such ads became widely viewed between 1967 and 1970 as the result of a ruling by the Federal Communications Commission on a petition by John Banzhaf, III, to mandate the broadcasting of anti-smoking ads as an application of the Fairness Doctrine.
+Such ads became

+Alan Blum, MD, founder and chairman of Doctors Ought to Care, is Asst.
+Prof. of Family Medicine, Baylor College of Medicine, Houston, TX 77030. widely viewed between 1967 and 1970 as the result of a ruling by the Federal Communications Commission on a petition by John Banzhaf, III, to mandate the broadcasting of anti-smoking ads as an application of the Fairness Doctrine.